 Paint care for matte finish is very different from the requirements of a gloss finish.
-The paint should not be polished or waxed because it will give the paint an unwanted shine.
+You should not polish or wax the paint because it will lead to an unwanted shine.
 Because a clay bar cannot be used on this finish to remove surface contaminants, you need to use a matte paint cleanser.
-Regular microfiber towels are not suitable for this finish, and it is recommended that you use sheepskin mitts and cloths.
-To give the paint additional protection use a matte paint sealant like Permanon Super Matte Finish Protection.
+Regular microfiber towels are not suitable for this finish.
+Instead, the recommendation is that you use sheepskin mitts and cloths.
+To give the paint additional protection, use a matte paint sealant like Permanon Super Matte Finish Protection.
 To top it off, use matte paint protection film.

 4. High Cost

-There is a reason why matte finishes are most often found on high end vehicles.
-Even matte paint cleaning products are more expensive compared to regular car care products.
-If you want to save thousands of dollars, there is the cheaper option of using vinyl wrap to achieve a dull appearance on the paint.
-And since this method will work on your current paint, there is no reason to pay for a complete repaint.
-Although you might be tempted to try this method at home, we strongly recommend against it, because this job is best handled by professionals.
+There is a reason why you would most often find matte finishes on high end vehicles.
+Even matte paint cleaning products are more expensive than regular auto detailing supplies.
+If you want to achieve a dull paint appearance without hurting your wallet, use vinyl wrap.
+However, we strongly recommend against doing it yourself because this job is best handled by professionals.